BNasmith/PTForsyth/PTFWorkofChrist.md

 type I have been speaking about saying, If only the Church had been true to Christ's message it would have done wonders for the world.
-If only Christ were preached and prac- tised in all His simplicity to the world, how fast Christianity would spread.
+If only Christ were preached and practised in all His simplicity to the world, how fast Christianity would spread.
 Would it?
-Do you
+Do you [21]{.pagenum}

-GOD'S SACRIFICE AND MAN'S 21

 really find that the deeper you get into Christ and the meaning of His demands Christianity spreads faster in your heart?
 Is it not very much the other way?
 When it comes to close quarters you have actually to be got down and broken, that the old man may be pulverised and the new man created from the dust.
-There- fore when we hear people abusing the Church and its history the first thing we have to say is, Yes, there is a great deal too much truth in what you say, but there is also a greater
+Therefore when we hear people abusing the Church and its history the first thing we have to say is, Yes, there is a great deal too much truth in what you say, but there is also a greater